Mmm11222/Rockbuster_SQL/README.md

 queries.

 # Data
-The dataset was provides by the company  in the Project brief.
+The dataset was provides by the company  in the Project Brief:
+## Fact Tables
+- Payment
+- Rental
+# Dimension Tables
+- Actor
+- Address
+- Category
+- City
+- Country
+- Customer
+- Film
+- Film Actor
+- Film Category
+- Inventory
+- Language
+- Staff
+- Store

+# Visualizations
+Visualizations were done in Tableu .
+Link to the storyboard: